joshuaiz/plate-for-gatsby/README.md

 ### Features
 - includes main GraphQL queries for pages, posts, post comments, and menus *already set up*.
 Just add your source url to the project and your posts, pages and menus are there automagically.
 We love automagically.

-- pre-built, ready-to-use components: header, page templates, post templates, footer, menus, comments.
+- pre-built, ready-to-use components: header, page templates, post templates, footer, menus, sidebar, comments.

 - modular scss/sass with global and class-based styles.
 Want to use CSS Modules?
 Gatsby has [CSS Module support built-in](https://www.gatsbyjs.org/packages/gatsby-plugin-sass/) and it works with scss out-of-the-box.